WASdev/ci.docker/ga/21.0.0.12/full/README.md

-# WebSphere Application Server Developer Edition Liberty Image
+# WebSphere Application Server Developer Edition Liberty image

 The [Dockerfile.ubuntu.ibmjava8](Dockerfile.ubuntu.ibmjava8) in this directory is used to build the `websphere-liberty:full` image on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
 The image contains IBM WebSphere Liberty with an extensive set of features for convenience.